combinatrix-ai/ask.sh/README.md

 - ask.sh use `tmux capture-pane -p` to get the current terminal status.
 Therefore, if you run `ask` in tmux pane, text on the pane will be sent to the OpenAI.
 - This will give AI the context of your request and improve the result.
-- If you don't want to use this feature, set `AI_SH_NO_PANE=true` in your shell.
+- If you don't want to use this feature, set `ASK_SH_NO_PANE=true` in your shell.

 #### Privacy concerns?

 - As of 5th July 2023, OpenAI [states](https://openai.com/policies/api-data-usage-policies) that they will not use data submitted by customers via their API to train or improve their models, unless you explicitly opt-in to do so.
 - And of course, you can use ask.sh without sending the current terminal output to the OpenAI server.
-Just set `AI_SH_NO_PANE=true` in your shell.
+Just set `ASK_SH_NO_PANE=true` in your shell.

 #### Can I use GPT-4?

 - Yes!
-You can use GPT-4 by setting the environmanet_variable `AI_SH_OPENAI_MODEL=gpt-4`.
+You can use GPT-4 by setting the environmanet_variable `ASK_SH_OPENAI_MODEL=gpt-4`.
   - This environment variable is just passed to OpenAI API.
 So you can use whatever model OpenAI serves.
 - Currently, default model is set to `gpt-3.5-turbo`.